MarioHsiao/Dow-Jones-Infrastructure/docs/DocumentationWebsite/Content/Components/VideoPlayer/Configuration.md

 ﻿#### Rendering the component from a Razor View

-Add the following lines to render the StockKiosk component from a Razor View:
+Add the following lines to render the VideoPlayer component from a Razor View:

 	<!-- Use the default stylesheet or supply your own -->
 	@@{
 		Html.DJ().StylesheetRegistry()
-			.Include("~/Content/css/Components/StockKiosk/stockKiosk.css");
+			.Include("~/Content/css/Components/VideoPlayer/videoPlayer.css");
 	}

 	<!-- Render framework core files -->